red-kite-solutions/stalker/CONTRIBUTING.md

-# Contributing to Stalker
+# Contributing to Red Kite

-To contribute to Stalker or to simply launch the application locally, follow this guide.
+To contribute to Red Kite or to simply launch the application locally, follow this guide.

 ## Prerequisites